-If you know anything about the topography of the region that lies just east of Yellowstone National Park, you know that it is one of the wildest, least known and scarcely explored mountain areas in America.
+IF you know anything about the topography of the region that lies just east of Yellowstone National Park, you know that it is one of the wildest, least known and scarcely explored mountain areas in America.

-The far-flung Absaroka Range walls up the entire east side of Yellowstone from its northernmost corner to the southernmost and yet farther south for many a mile, and the Cody Road is the way through... and the only way through, save for some foot trails that would puzzle a mountain goat.
+The far-flung Absaroka Range walls up the entire east side of Yellowstone from its northernmost corner to the southernmost and yet farther south for many a mile.
+Through this mountainous barrier, once penetrated only by foot trails that must have puzzled a mountain goat, now runs the broad Cody Road.